99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 After Making a change must be deployed it or else changes wont apply, its done through "stages"
 each stage has its own config. parameters.
 Stages are kept and can be rolled back if needed
 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/8baded8a-55ea-461e-8980-df53eb2cebc8">
-Update stage variable value from the stage name of test to that of prod: Update stage variable value from the stage
+Update stage variable value from the stage name of test to that of prod, to PROMOTE the TEST stage to the PRODUCTION stage. !!
-name of test to that of prod

 Stage variables: like Environment variables (config) but for API Gateway, use them for often changing values
 so it prevents redeployment every time.